 The LCM is the tool typically used to determine the development capacity of lakes located on the Precambrian Shield in Ontario.
-The Trout Lake Lakeshore Capacity Model completed by MECP in 2018 was refined by HESL based on a) incorporation of a phosphorus retention coefficient for septic-related phosphorus loads as supported by peer-reviewed scientific literature and local monitoring data, b) revision of the amount of cleared land based on GIS analysis and a description of cleared land definition in Dillon et al. (1986) and c) updated development numbers provided by JLR.
-Revisions resulted in a LCM which accurately predicted measured TP concentrations in Four Mile Bay and Trout Lake - Main Basin within 11% and 5.9%, respectively (Table 17).
+The Trout Lake Lakeshore Capacity Model completed by MECP in 2018 was refined by HESL based on a) incorporation of a phosphorus retention coefficient for septic-related phosphorus loads as supported by peer-reviewed scientific literature, local monitoring data and soil mapping, b) revision of the amount of cleared land based on GIS analysis and a description of cleared land definition in Dillon et al. (1986) and c) updated development numbers provided by JLR.
+Revisions resulted in a LCM which accurately predicted measured TP concentrations in Four Mile Bay and Trout Lake - Main Basin within 11% and 5.9%, respectively (Table 18).
 Development capacity remains on both Four Mile Bay and Trout Lake - Main Basin based on the PWQO of Background + 50%.
-Development scenarios including the build out of vacant lots of record and conversion of seasonal to permanent residences were modelled and all development scenarios resulted in modelled TP concentrations that were less than the respective PWQO.
+Development scenarios including the build out of vacant lots of record, conversion of seasonal to permanent residences, and the development of additional lots, were modelled and all development scenarios resulted in modelled TP concentrations that were less than the respective MWQO or PWQO.

 Modelled MVWHDO were predicted based on modelled existing and future TP concentrations in Four Mile Bay and Trout Lake - Main Basin to link increased TP loads and concentrations associated with future scenarios with declines in MVWHDO.
-Future modelled increases in TP concentration associated with future development were predicted to result in minor reductions in MVWHDO (i.e., 0.07 mg/L - 0.015 mg/L)
+Future modelled increases in TP concentration associated with future development were predicted to result in minor reductions in MVWHDO (i.e., 0.07 mg/L - 0.017 mg/L)

-Nutrient loading associated with future development inputs on Trout Lake could theoretically cause increased total phosphorus concentrations and decreased Mean Volume-Weighted Hypolimnetic Dissolved Oxygen concentrations in downstream waterbodies, including Turtle Lake and Lake Talon.
+Nutrient loading associated with future development inputs on Trout Lake could theoretically cause increased total phosphorus concentrations and decreased MVWHDO concentrations in downstream waterbodies, including Turtle Lake and Lake Talon.
 MECP (2017) and MECP (2017b) determined that Turtle Lake and Lake Talon were at development capacity primarily because MVWHDO concentrations were <7 mg/L but a number of data limitations were noted in the assessments.
-The maximum increased downstream TP load associated with the future development scenarios is +17 kg/year.
-Lakeshore Capacity Modelling will be completed to quantify the change in total phosphorus in Turtle Lake and Lake Talon and results will be included as an appendix to the final report.
+The maximum increased downstream TP load associated with the future development scenarios is +22.6 kg/year.
+Lakeshore Capacity Modelling should be completed to quantify the change in total phosphorus in Turtle Lake and Lake Talon.

-Recreational capacity as measured through lake surface area (1 lot/1.62 surface area of the lake) and minimum lot frontage (60 m of shoreline/shoreline perimeter) equations indicates that there is capacity for future development on Trout Lake - Main Basin but Four Mile Bay is overcrowded (Table 17).
-Recreational capacity was calculated based on simple metrics but should be considered during consultation with stakeholders as the project proceeds as Four Mile Bay is crowded according to these metrics.
+Recreational capacity as measured through lake surface area (1 lot/1.62 offshore surface area of the lake) and minimum lot frontage (60 m of shoreline/shoreline perimeter) equations indicates that there is capacity for future development on Trout Lake - Main Basin but Four Mile Bay is overcrowded (Table 18).